 BTA/BTM pays benefits for bodily injury and/or death when a covered accident is incurred while traveling on company business.
-In addition to BTA, the BTM program provides non-routine and emergency medical coverage while traveling on business for Citi.
+In addition to BTA, the BTM program provides non-routine and emergency medical coverage while traveling on business for Citi outside your home country or country of permanent assignment.